kevincostello/fe-react-refresher-retake/README.md

 Why are we getting this TypeError and how could we fix it?

-_hint:_ Consider _what_ is undefined in this case then you can follow it through to find out why.
+_Hint: Consider what is undefined in this case then you can follow it through to find out why._

 ---